Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

         );
       };

-      //Replacing array with arrayOf and shapeOf with shape
+      //Replacing array with arrayOf, as arrayOf denotes an array of certain type
-      //arrayOf and shape are correct validators of PropTypes WrappedListComponent.propTypes = {
+      //and shapeOf with shape, as no shapeOf valdator exists for PropTypes WrappedListComponent.propTypes = {
         items: PropTypes.arrayOf(
           PropTypes.shape({